varshaparmar22/My-Projects/anesthetic_recommender/README.md

 This AI-powered application helps anesthetists find qualified and available substitutes for medical calls.
 It provides recommendations based on specialty and experience, and automates the initial outreach via email.

+## Engineered this project architecture using Windsurf to support advanced LLM features ##

 ## Features

 - **Intelligent Recommendations**: Uses a Large Language Model (LLM) to suggest the best-fit substitutes.